4.87 from 23 votes

 • Vanilla wafers.
 Use store-bought or make your own using the link in my recipe!

 • Dark chocolate.
 Optional (well, not in my house).
 A generous sprinkling of dark chocolate shavings over the top takes this dessert to the next level.
-To make chocolate shavings, just grab a dark chocolate bar and a potato peeler and “peel” the edge of the chocolate over the banana pudding.
+To make chocolate shavings, just grab a dark chocolate bar and a potato peeler and “peel” the edge of the chocolate over my banana pudding.
 I demonstrate this in the video in the recipe.

-How to Make Pudding for Banana Pudding
+How to Make Homemade Banana Pudding (Step-by-Step)

 Whisking banana pudding, straining, and whisking in the vanilla extract.